John Karcis

-Early years
+Early life

 Karcis was born in 1907 at Monaca, Pennsylvania, located 25 miles northwest of Pittsburgh.
 He attended Monaca High School, where he played football at the tackle position and was selected as a first-team player on the All-Western Pennsylvania Interscholastic Athletic League teams in both 1925 and 1926.
 In December 1926, John McMahon of The Pittsburgh Press called Karcis "the best lineman in Pennsylvania", "an inspiring leader", and a player with "remarkable speed" who could run 100 yards in 11 seconds.

 Carnegie Tech

 Karcis enrolled at the Carnegie Institute of Technology in 1927 and played at the fullback position for Carnegie's freshmen football team.
 He was described in The Pittsburgh Press as a "brilliant" and "gigantic" fullback who hit the line "viciously" and whose "plunging could not be stopped."

 As a sophomore, Karcis led the 1928 Carnegie Tech Tartans football team to seven consecutive victories to open the season.
 Prior to a 1928 game with Carnegie Tech, Notre Dame coach Knute Rockne alerted his team to Karcis' abilities:They have a fullback named John Karcis who is stronger than Atlas.
 Karcis grew up eating raw meat and that thick Polish bologna.
 He just shreds opposing linemen when he carries the ball.
 That's the man we have to stop!

-Despite Rockne's warning, Notre Dame was unable to stop Karcis, as he led Carnegie Tech to a 27-7 victory, the first loss suffered by Notre Dame at their Cartier Field since 1905.
+Despite Rockne's warning, Notre Dame was unable to stop Karcis, as he led Carnegie Tech to a 27–7 victory, the first loss suffered by Notre Dame at their Cartier Field since 1905.

 In December 1928, Karcis' father died of pneumonia at the family home in Monaca at age 48.

 Karcis continued to play fullback for the Carnegie Tech teams of 1929 and 1930.

 In 1931, Karcis played semiprofessional football with the J.P.
 Rooneys while completing his studies at Carnegie Tech.
 He sustained a broken leg while playing in his first game for the Rooneys.